Major Groups > Boletes > Suillus

 • A partial veil that leaves a ring or tissue hanging from the cap margin

-The problem is, few of the Suillus mushrooms know they are supposed to manifest all of these features at once.
-This makes some of them a little difficult to identify to genus--but once one gets a feel for what is "Suillusy," it is a fairly easy genus to identify in the field.
-As a general rule of thumb, I usually expect any potential Suillus to demonstrate at least three of the features above.
-Alternatively, if you have a microscope, the presence of bundled, dark brown to blackish cystidia in the tubes (see the illustration) is in itself a reliable indicator of the genus Suillus.
+The problem is, Suillus species can't read (nor can they access the Internet), so they have never heard of Michael Kuo's List of Things Suillusy, and most of them don't know they ought to make things easy for us and manifest all of these features at once.
+This makes some of them a little difficult to identify to genus—but, as a general rule of thumb, you can probably expect a potential Suillus to demonstrate at least three of the features above.
+Alternatively, if you have a microscope, the presence of bundled, brown cystidia in the tubes (see the illustration) is in itself a reliable indicator of the genus Suillus.

 •